intelligence38000/android-docs/src/pages/navigation/overview/camera.md

 title: Camera
 description: Fine grain control over the map camera during your Android app navigation experience with the Mapbox Navigation SDK for Android.
 Click to learn how.
 products:
-  - Navigation UI
+  - Navigation SDK
-  - Navigation core
+  - Navigation UI SDK
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"